 Your habits have been acquired through repetition but you were born with a clean habit slate.
 This is good news when wanting to change habits.
 Both your 'good' and 'bad' habits were created from the beliefs that you adopted through your interactions with your teachers, peers, parents and society in general.
 Without consciously choosing your beliefs and hence your habits, you effectively leave yourself and your life in the hands of social conditioning.

 There is no need to allocate blame for your habits or your beliefs as this would only serve to further entrench them and makes changing habits far more difficult.
 All you need to do is consciously choose those habits that serve you and eliminate those that fail you by changing your associated beliefs.
-It is never too late to change your beliefs, nor is it ever to late to change habits.
+It is never too late to change your beliefs, nor is it ever too late to change habits.

-Everything that you habitually do, say or think today, started off as a single action or thought which was repeated often enough until it was passed down to your subconscious mind where it became a habit.
-All habits reside at the level of your subconscious mind where you no longer have to consciously think about them in order to act on them.
+Everything that you habitually do, say or think today, started as a single action or thought which was repeated often enough until it was passed down to your subconscious mind where it became a habit.
+All habits reside at the level of your subconscious mind where you no longer have to consciously think about them to act on them.
 Therefore, to change habits permanently you must also reprogram your unwanted negative or limiting beliefs at the subconscious level.

 A powerful technique with which to consciously access and reprogram your subconscious mind is creative visualization, which is also the key manifesting technique for creating your own reality.
 You can change your negative beliefs by persistently imagining a scene in which you feel and experience the new positive belief and see yourself effortlessly repeating the actions that you want to become your habits that are aligned with the new belief.
 You will soon find that your actions and thoughts in your day-to-day life begin to reflect your new beliefs until such time that they too become habitual.